lvdmaaten/metriclearning/README.md

 Metric learning
 ===============

 This package contains Torch7 implementations of metric learning algorithms.
+It is still under development and not yet bug-free.

 Install
 -------